SamuelRahwa/Time-Series-and-Neural-Network-Modeling-for-Stock-Prices/README.md

         - AIC of -9001.34
         - RMSE of 3.21
     - Forecast:
         - Expects a growth of 0.0 %.
-It shows a neutral growth rate over time.
+The graph shows a neutral growth rate over time.

 * Facebook Prophet (KO)
     - Untransformed Model: